geosolutions-it/events-tracker/README.md

     - [Providing parameters to SQL views](./DENVER.md##providing-parameters-to-sql-views)

 This repository contains a GeoServer data directory for the event demo map.
 In particular, it provides:
-- A data directory, in ``datadir``, with the definition of database connections, layers and style to re-create the event and region map layers
+- A ``datadir`` with the definition of workspaces, database connections, layers and styles to create the layers for New York and Denver Crime Maps.
-- A script ``events-tracker.sql.gz`` to load region data and event data from an ``event.csv`` file downloaded from NYC Open Data
+- A `sql` folder containing scripts to load New York and Denver crime locations and police precincts.
 - A Docker compose file that sets up a GeoServer running on said data directory, and a PostgreSQL/PostGIS database loaded with the data, already setup to talk with each other

 Before using the machinery above, a ``.env`` file needs to be created, in this directory.
 The file will contain a couple of